 Will you be any other weddings at the same time as ours?

-Some venues do offer exclusivity so this means there will only be one wedding a day, however this isn’t always the case so do ask the question and if there is another wedding find out where that will be, how close it is to yours and if you will be sharing any of the same facilities e.g. bar area.
+Some Wedding Venues London do offer exclusivity so this means there will only be one wedding a day, however this isn’t always the case so do ask the question and if there is another wedding find out where that will be, how close it is to yours and if you will be sharing any of the same facilities e.g. bar area.

 When can we start setting up for the wedding?